-You can prevent hypoproteinemia by getting enough protein in your diet.
-The recommended daily allowance of protein (RDA) is 8 grams of protein for every 20 pounds of body weight.
-So if you weigh 140 pounds, you’ll need about 56 grams of protein daily.
+So if you weigh 150 pounds, you’ll need about 54 grams of protein daily.
 (This number can vary slightly based on your gender and activity level.)

-If you’re vegetarian or vegan, eat more plant-based sources of protein, such as:
+If you’re vegetarian or vegan, you can increase your protein intake by eating more plant-based sources of protein, such as: